orizens/orizens.com/src/pages/blog/2018-07-31-ngrx-scrolling-ino-dom-element-and-components-communication.md

 }
 ```

-The benefit of using this strategy is by not triggering any re-render inside the &#8220;now-playlist" component - and just using the DOM's api.
+The benefit of using this strategy is by not triggering any re-render inside the "now-playlist" component - and just using the DOM's api.

 ## Summary: Putting It All Together

-The &#8220;**now playing**" feature is a nice component featuring few key concepts that can be achieved with Angular and ngrx:
+The "**now playing**" feature is a nice component featuring few key concepts that can be achieved with Angular and ngrx:

 1. using **state management** with **ngrx**
-2. **sharing state** between components - using the &#8220;now playlist" state - sharing the &#8220;playlist" and &#8220;filter"
+2. **sharing state** between components - using the "now playlist" state - sharing the "playlist" and "filter"
 3. **communicating** between **components** - using a wrapper component (now playlist)
 4. leveraging **@ViewChild** to be able to **interact** with a component's public interface, eventually interacting with **DOM** only api's